Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Method

 \subsection{Deep Unfolding Network with Spatial Alignment}

-In Section \ref{SAAMCSA}, we propose an optimization algorithm for joint alignment-reconstruction model.
-However, this algorithm has some limitations.
-Firstly, it requires incorporating the spatial alignment task into the reconstruction process and effectively solving both alignment and reconstruction tasks, making the design of the cross-modal spatial alignment term complicated.
-Secondly, similar to traditional optimization algorithms, this method requires dozens of iterations to converge, thus increasing time and computational costs significantly.
-To alleviate these problems, inspired by deep unfolding networks, we unfold the optimization algorithm with the network modules.
+In Section \ref{SAAMCSA}, we propose an optimization algorithm for the joint alignment-reconstruction model.
+However, this algorithm has some limitations that affect its efficiency and performance.
+First, it requires integrating the spatial alignment task with the reconstruction process, which complicates the design of the aligned cross-modal prior term due to the need to effectively solve both tasks simultaneously.
+Second, similar to traditional optimization algorithms, this method requires dozens of iterations to converge, significantly increasing both the computational cost and the time to solution.
+To alleviate these problems, inspired by deep unfolding networks, we unfold the optimization algorithm into corresponding network modules.